egon12/pgswitcher/README.md

 ## Why do we build this?

 When we migrate our database from your own
-Postgres server into Cloud Postgres Server and the other way around, we ussually have a long downtime.
+Postgres server into Cloud Postgres Server or the other way around, we ussually have a long downtime.
 The downtime is caused by manually do these task: